privateprep/coding-space-website/src/pages/custom/safety-policy.md

 templateKey: custom-page
 title: Safety Policy
 titleColor: "#264548"
-description: The Coding Space continues to monitor the COVID-19 pandemic and follow guidance from the Centers for Disease Control and Prevention (CDC) and bodies of government.
+description: The Coding Space continues to monitor Covid-19 safety concerns and follow guidance from the Centers for Disease Control and Prevention (CDC) and bodies of government.
 We will communicate with our community through email as new information or guidance emerges.